-Nothing compares to the feeling you get when you know a life is growing inside of you.
+Nothing compares to the feeling you get when you know life is growing inside of you.
 Before you feel his/her kick, you already feel the most intense kind of love you didn't think was possible.
 It is the most magical feeling any woman will ever know.
-Being pregnant is beautiful but it also has it's down sides too.
-Most moms experience morning sickness in the The 1st trimester and sometimes, it's just down right unpleasant.
+Being pregnant is beautiful but it also has its downsides too.
+Most moms experience morning sickness in the first trimester and sometimes, it's just downright unpleasant.
 Some mamas-to-be have had it so bad they sometimes get hospitalized.
 So how can you ease the horrible feeling of the morning sickness blues?

 KEEP YOUR MOUTH MOVING

 With food and snacks of course!
 When you are pregnant, your blood sugar gets low if you do not eat enough.
-So eat frequently and have healthy snacks to munch on to keep feeling nausated away.
+So eat frequently and have healthy snacks to munch on to avoid feeling nauseated.
 Avoid eating fatty food such as french fries or fried chicken.
-Eat foods that are easy to digest such as high carb foods, smoothies, yogurts, etc. Eat even though you do not feel like you need to because an empty stomach will leave you with an acid filled one and that is bad news for you when it comes to nausea.
+Eat foods that are easy to digest such as high carb foods, smoothies, yogurts, etc. Eat even though you do not feel like you need to because an empty stomach will leave you with an acid-filled one and that is bad news for you when it comes to nausea.

 REST UP MOMMY

 Rest during pregnancy is so important.
 You do not need a doctor's warning to know the importance of getting enough rest when you are preggo.
 Stress and feeling tired can trigger the feeling of morning sickness so rest as much as you can to keep morning sickness at bay.
 A quick tip: when you get out of bed in the morning, get up slowly to avoid feeling disorientated or nauseated.